spcbfr/hugo-blog/content/posts/blogging-setup-hugo-and-org.md

 +++
-title = "Blogging setup with org-mode and hugo !" description = "A tutorial on how to start your own blog using hugo and org mode" date = 2021-10-20 tags = ["hugo", "orgmode", "tutorial"]
+title = "How to make a blog with hugo and org-mode" description = "A tutorial on how to start your own blog using hugo and org mode" date = 2021-10-20 tags = ["hugo", "orgmode", "tutorial"]